department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/QA/QA Process/Accessibility Testing Plan.md

 ---
-title: Accessibility Testing Plan
+title: Accessibility testing plan
 ---

-# Accessibility Testing Plan
+# Accessibility testing plan

 The VA.gov mobile app development team considers accessibility to be a priority requirement in the design and implementation of the app.
 The purpose of this document is to outline:
 1. The requirements that will guide the the VA.gov Mobile App build